-Lindsay Riley MBACP registered & qualified Counsellor
+Lindsay Riley MBACP Integrative Therapist & Counselling Supervisor

+With all that life throws at us; work challenges, relationship issues, stress, anxiety and a global pandemic - it takes a toll on our mental wellbeing.
 It might be that you are experiencing a difficult time right now or be wanting to move away from the past that keeps holding you back.

-I offer counselling is online and telephone at present, both long and short-term.
+I offer counselling online and via telephone at present, both long and short-term.
 I've worked with many different issues that people have been experiencing and the areas that I focus my work in now includes:

 Depression, anxiety, generalised anxiety, social anxiety, separation anxiety, low mood, feeling sad, family issues, trauma, abuse, relationship issues, loss, work-related stress, stress, self-injury and harm and suicidal thoughts.